nov/openid_connect_sample/README.md

 If you download and run [the sample RP server](https://connect-rp.herokuapp.com), you can have it use this OP (use `localhost:3000` in the "Discover" field).
+Both servers need be running on different ports.

 Obviously, external servers will not be able to connect to an OP that is running on localhost.